-T T .
-Innovative economic dynamics Alliance management that financially allows generating the enabling conditions for the validation and first verification of the project Expansion of the agricultural frontier Wood extraction Production interests and motivations for income generation.
+Innovative economic dynamics Alliance management that financially allows generating the enabling conditions for the validation and first verification of the project Expansion of the agricultural frontier Production interests and motivations for income generation.
 Lack of knowledge in alternative markets that encourage conservation.
-Prairieization Cultural factors.
-Natural or arson fires Forest Design and implement a Expansion of the Production interests and Management project governance model agricultural frontier motivations for income that allows the sustainability of the project by linking the ecosystem Wood extraction generation.
+Wood extraction Prairieization Cultural factors.
+Natural or arson fires Forest Management Design and implement a project governance model Expansion of the agricultural frontier Production interests and motivations for income that allows the sustainability of the project by linking the ecosystem Wood extraction generation.
 Lack of knowledge in alternative markets that encourage managers, the project owner and the strategic ally Prairieization conservation.
 Cultural factors.
-Absenteeism from the presence of Natural or arson fires public entities.
-Forest Management Promote the delimitation and signaling in strategic Expansion of the agricultural frontier Cultural factors.
-Lack of knowledge in sustainable ecosystems and natural protection areas production practices.
+Natural or arson fires nublic entities Forest Management Promote the delimitation and signaling in strategic ecosystems and natural protection areas Expansion of the agricultural frontier Cultural factors.
+Lack of knowledge in sustainabl Wood extraction production practices.
 Economic factors.
-Wood extraction Prairieization Natural or arson fires Forest Management Promote the recognition of conservation areas and figures for the sustainable management of ecosystems Expansion of the agricultural frontier Cultural factors.
-Lack of knowledge in sustainable production practices.
-Economic factors.
+Prairieization Natural or arson fires Forest Management Promote the recognition of conservation areas and Expansion of the agricultural frontier Cultural factors. management of ecosystems Wood extraction production practices.
+Prairieization Economic factors Natural or arson fires Lack of knowledge in alternative markets that encourage conservation.
+Technical support Develop a Quality, Efficient Use and Savings of Water in Homes Program (PUEAA), linked in the initiative Conservation and preservation strategy Lack of knowledge in sustainable production practices

-Wood extraction Lack of knowledge in alternative markets that encourage conservation.
-Prairieization Conservation.
-Natural or arson fires Technical support Develop a Quality, Efficient Use and Savings of Water in Homes Program (PUEAA), linked in the initiative Conservation and preservation strategy Lack of knowledge in sustainable production practices Forest Management Implementation of sustainable fire use management practices for the prevention of forest fires Natural or arson fires Lack of knowledge of the dynamics caused by the natural conditions of the ecosystem and the changes caused by the climate crisis.
+Forest Management Implementation of sustainable fire use management practices for the prevention of forest fires Natural or arson fires Lack of knowledge of the dynamics caused by the natural conditions of the ecosystem and the changes caused by the climate crisis.
 Lack of resources to carry out fire prevention activities Lack of knowledge in the implementation of actions to prevent forest fires.
 Technical support Monitoring of hot spots as an early warning mechanism Natural or arson fires Lack of resources to carry out fire prevention activities Forest Management Promotion of the establishment of eco-efficient stoves and wood energy banks Natural or arson fires Lack of knowledge of alternative markets that encourage conservation Technical support Implementation of landscape management tools in savannas Expansion of the agricultural frontier Lack of knowledge of sustainable production practices.
 Forest Management Implementation of sustainable productive practices in natural savannas Expansion of the Agricultural frontier.
 Lack of knowledge of sustainable production practices.

-Technical support monitoring of HCVs Conservation and preservation strategy Lack of knowledge of tools for biodiversity monitoring present in the project area Technical support Monitoring the presence of globally threatened species Lack of knowledge of tools for biodiversity monitoring and taking actions to conserve them Forest Management Restoration actions in degraded ecosystems Conservation and preservation strategy Lack of knowledge of tools for biodiversity monitoring Information and knowledge Strengthening access and management of financial Cultural factors.
-Cultural factors. management goods and services with a focus that achieves gender equity Economic factors Economic factors
+Technical support Identification and monitoring of HCVs present in the project area Conservation and preservation strategy Lack of knowledge of tools for biodiversity monitoring Technical support Monitoring the presence of globally threatened species and taking actions to conserve them Conservation and preservation strategy Lack of knowledge of tools for biodiversity monitoring Forest Restoration actions in Conservation and Lack of knowledge of tools for Management degraded ecosystems preservation strategy biodiversity monitoring Information and Strengthening access and Cultural factors.
+Cultural factors. knowledge management management of financial goods and services with a focus that achieves gender equity Economic factors Economic factors